 Liabilities are fully reinsured.
-In additional to the reinsurance asset, the Company holds cash and is not exposed to material concentration risk.
+In addition to the reinsurance asset, the Company holds cash and cash equivalents and is not exposed to material concentration risk.

 The Company manages market risk as part of the wider market risk framework, within local regulatory constraints and in line with established Group policy.
-The management of market risk is overseen by the Board.
+The management of market risk is overseen by the ALCO and the Board.